ahmad-siavashi/ahmad-siavashi.github.io/mkdocs md files/docs/resume.md

 ## Projects

-To see the list of projects done, please refer to this [link](/projects.md "Projects").
+To see some of my old projects that I have shared, please refer to this [link](https://github.com/ahmad-siavashi/ "Projects").

 ## Honors and Awards
 - Honorary Speaker at Islamic Azad University of Kazeroon, Fars, Iran.